Enhanced quantum illumination of a lossy target: A sequential interaction model: Model and performance measures

-The signal beam prepared in the laboratory can be expressed in terms of the bosonic annihilation operator of the photon field, $a_s$.
+In the case of CI, as shown in Fig.\ref{fig:1a} and Fig.~\ref{fig:2a}, the signal beam is prepared in the laboratory and transmitted through the transmitter to search for the target.
+The signal can be expressed in terms of the bosonic annihilation operator of the photon field, $a_s$.
 Initially, the signal emitted from the transmitter interacts with the bright thermal environment.
-This interaction is modeled as the action of a high-reflectivity BS with reflectivity $\eta$ and transmissivity (\(1- \eta \)).
+This interaction is modeled as the action of a high-reflectivity BS (marked as 1 in Fig.~\ref{fig:2a}) with reflectivity $\eta$ and transmissivity (\(1- \eta \)).
 As a result, the signal mode is transformed according to the BS interaction as

 where \( a^{\prime}_s \) denotes the modified annihilation operator of the transmitted signal and \( a_h \) represents the annihilation operator of the environmental (thermal) noise.